ferlaymat/soa-architecture/README.md

 # soa-architecture

-This repository is split into 3 sub-projects, 2 services and 1 clients to simulate a Services Oriented Architecture.
+This repository is split into 4 sub-projects, 3 services and 1 clients to simulate a Services Oriented Architecture.
 They cover basics exchanges between themusing SOAP messages.It s the easiest way to get started with this architecture.

 ## Requirements